KostasEreksonas/TryHackMe_Writeups/Pickle_Rick/README.md

 ![First flag](/Pickle_Rick/images/First_flag.png)

-There was also `clue.txt` file that ttold to look around the file system for the other ingredient.
+There was also `clue.txt` file that told to look around the file system for the other ingredient.

 ![Ingredient clue](/Pickle_Rick/images/Ingredient_clue.png)

 # Second Ingredient

-Looking at `/home/rick` directory the `second ingredients` file is found.
+Looking at `/home/rick` directory the `second ingredients` file was found.

 ![Second ingredient](/Pickle_Rick/images/Second_ingredient.png)